|

 - Test the client using the internal CMP server mock-up at API level,

 bypassing socket-based transfer via HTTP.
-This excludes -server,
+This excludes the -server

 - Act as HTTP-based CMP server mock-up listening on the given port.
 This